 Because HXS does not pay a distribution, you could defer the taxes until sold for a capital gain.
 This is an interesting concept that a lot of investors would be wise to investigate and see if it suits their needs.

-Overall, this list of Canadian S&P 500 ETFs is more of a brand battle than anything
+Overall, this list of the best S&P 500 ETFs in Canada is more of a brand battle than anything

 Besides HXS, which does provide a unique proposition for those who don't care much about the small distribution coming from the other funds, the decision on which S&P 500 ETF in Canada comes down to brand, really.

-In terms of hedging vs unhedged, that's a story for another article (which you can read here).
+In terms of hedging vs unhedged, that's a story for another article.
 The past is not a guarantee of future results, however on a historical basis you would be much better off going with a unhedged version.

 Also, an important note to understand.
 Because these trade in Canadian dollars but hold underlying US stocks or ETFs, the distributions could be subject to withholding tax even inside of a registered account like an RRSP.
 It's very important to figure out your personal tax situation before making investments.